 Before the Eighty Years’ War (1568-1648) the Spanish Empire had reached its greatest extent and bullion receipts from the mines of Potosi were accumulating.
 King Philip II decided to return to Spain after a long stay in northern Europe.

-But the north was a powderkeg.
-In 1559 the king’s late wife, Queen Mary of England, had been succeeded by her sister, Elizabeth.
-In the Netherlands – the commercial heart of the Empire – the king’s regent, Margaret of Parma, was opposed by an array of anti-Spanish parties aided by sympathisers in England and Germany.
+But he left a powderkeg behind him.
+In 1558 the king’s late wife, the catholic Queen Mary of England, had been succeeded by her sister, the protestant Elizabeth.
+In the Netherlands – the commercial heart of his empire – the king’s regent, Margaret of Parma, was opposed by an array of anti-Spanish parties aided by sympathisers in England and Germany.
+The north was sizzling with sectarian aggression.

 The flashpoint came in the Iconoclastic Fury of 1566, when gangs ran riot in the Netherlands, destroying churches and sacred images in a cry for freedom of conscience.
 The king decided to put out the fire with a projection of force from his base in southern Europe.